thoughtbot/factory_bot/GETTING_STARTED.md

 ```

 Once required, assuming you have a directory structure of `spec/factories` or
-`test/factories`, all you'll need to do is run
+`test/factories`, all you'll need to do is run:

 ```ruby
 FactoryGirl.find_definitions